Jeremy Pena Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.91 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds' 4.88 team ERA ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to rank 22nd in baseball in home runs allowed (87 total, 1.2 per game).
+- Reds pitchers combine to rank 22nd in baseball in home runs surrendered (89 total, 1.3 per game).

+- Weaver (1-2) gets the starting nod for the Reds in his 11th start of the season.
+He has a 6.23 ERA in 52 2/3 innings pitched, with 49 strikeouts.

+- The right-hander last appeared on Tuesday against the Kansas City Royals, when he threw 4 2/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.